harrisonlab/Metabarcoding_projects/README.md

 ```
 get_uniq.pl will give output comparable to derep_fulllength for larger sequence collections
 combine_uniq.pl will combine several sets of dereplicated sequences, maintaining the counts.
+The sorting algorithm may run out of memory as well - it shouldn't be too difficult to adjust combine_uniq.pl to sort and filter on size (though it does just take stdout data, so may be difficult to dynamically set minsize)

 ### OTU Picking and descriptive statistics
 Run the 2nd and 3rd commands below only after the cluster jobs created by the 1st command have finished